Tripadvisor just named Hanoi—the bustling, heart-of-Vietnam city—as the Best Food Destination in the World for 2024!

 5. Bánh Cuốn

-These sheets are generously filled with seasoned ground pork, wood ear mushrooms, and sometimes even a delightful runny egg.
+Silky rice sheets are filled with seasoned pork, wood ear mushrooms, and sometimes a runny egg.
+Locals steam them like delicate crepes, then top the rolls with crispy shallots.

 Where to eat: